yeti-switch/doc/docs/en/yeti-ui-routing.rst

     .. _destination_prefix:

     Prefix
-        The numeric prefix with which the number is to be compared.
+        This field is used for setting prefix for choosing *Destination* by destination number (number B).
+Destination will be choosed for call routing only in case of matching this *Prefix* with first symbols of destination number.
+Under buttom of this field information about according :ref:`Network Prefix <network_prefixes>` record (if any) is shown.
+        **TODO** need to clarify
     Dst number min length
         Minimum length of number for this Destination.
+Destination won't be chosen for the call where destination number (number B) length is less than value of this field.
     Dst number max length
         Maximum length of number for this Destination.
+Destination won't be chosen for the call where destination number (number B) length is more than value of this field.
     Enabled
         If this flag is activated, the Direction will participate in the routing procedure.
     Reject Calls